ChowJunHao/Python-Term-Project/README.md

 - Developed an interactive, scrollable periodic table.
 - Implemented a popup window to display detailed element properties.
 - Added hover-over tooltips to display quick details about elements.
-- Designed an intuitive search function that updates the table dynamically.

 ## Contribution